LeadingIndiaAI/Real-time-multiple-object-detection-on-road/README.md

 This is an implementation of tensor flow object detection API for running it in Real time through Webcam and cellphone camera.

-The video tutorial for the same is at :
+The video for the same is at :

 Download the object_recognition_detection.zip